 One of the things that I do regularly on my blog is detail all of my expenses at each destination I visit so that other travelers can create a realistic travel budget that covers all of their expenses.

-Your Ireland budget may look a lot different from mines but use this Dublin cost breakdown as a guide – think of it as a starting point.
+Your Ireland trip costs may look a lot different from mines but use this Dublin cost breakdown as a guide – think of it as a starting point.
 Since I’ve visited Dublin recently, you’re getting information from someone who has been there.
 My hope is that you can cut your research time in half with all this information and get excited about heading to Emerald Isle – the country with the greenest countryside I’ve ever seen!

 How much does it cost to visit Dublin for a week?